Goupi08/php-blog/blog/README.md

 # Setup

 Update the `connect.php` file with your database credentials.
-Import the `database.sql` file.

 If installed on a sub-folder, edit the `config.php` and replace the empty constant with the folder's name.